Skip to main content

 View the Car seat and booster seat safety resources for families including videos, a postcard, posters and fact sheets for each stage.
 Order print versions of these resources for free within the Atlantic provinces.
 Families with questions can also call our toll-free number at 1-866-288-1388.

-Accessible resources
+Multilingual resources

 • The Right Seat resources – supporting all families, but especially designed for newcomer families.